It’s not easy being green.

 Sue: Is there any other kind?

-The Doctor and Sarah make a run for it.
-Scorby gives chase, so the Doctor breaks his neck and kills him.
+When the Doctor and Sarah make a run for it, and Scorby gives chase, the Doctor breaks the henchman’s neck and kills him.

 Sue: No!

-It’s OK, Scorby’s fine.
+It’s okay, Scorby’s fine.
 In fact, he’s never felt better.

 Me: It was a chiropractor move, not a death move.
 It probably cleared up some sciatica that was nagging him.